jonmatthis/jonmatthis/notes/2024-03-23_skellybot_video_outline.md

      - Set notification settings
      - Basic how-to and show-around

-1. **Introduction to AI and LLM**
-   - Explanation of AI and language learning models (LLMs)
-   - Demonstration of using the OpenAI console
-   - Introduction to prompt engineering with OpenAI documentation

 1. **Privacy!**
-   - w/ OpenAI, Discord, etc
+   - Data is exposed to (at least) 3 parties
+     - Discord
+     - OpenAI
-   - w/ Skellybot
+     - FreeMoCap Foundation
    - It'll get more secure later, but for now, just FYI

 ## Using SkellyBot